-(Refer to Appendix A or B, Figures A-6, A-7, A-22 thru A-27)
+(Refer to Appendix A, Figures 6, 7, 22, 23, 29 or Appendix B, Figures 6, 7, 22, 23, 29)

 - a.
 Prepare aircraft for work performed on the electrical system by disconnecting the battery. - b.
 Remove hardware, clamps, spiral wrap from component, as applicable.
 Tag interfacing components for later installation.
 Remove affected components.